jamespo/commandmisc/README.md

 apachelint - cleans up your apache config files

 buildpodcast - create a podcast RSS feed from a directory of mp3 files

+checkhistory - check for any passwords in your shell history